rebeccaalpert/virtual-assistant/packages/module/patternfly-docs/content/extensions/chatbot/design-guidelines.md

 1. **User message:** Messages that the user has sent to the ChatBot.
 1. **Bot message:** Messages from the ChatBot, which are marked with an "AI" label to communicate the use of AI to users.
 You should choose a descriptive name for your ChatBot.
 1. **Avatar:** Representative image for your ChatBot and the user.
 ChatBot avatars should align with your product's brand and any existing brand standards.
 1. **Name:** Identifier for your ChatBot and the user.
 Choose a name for your ChatBot that users can easily identify as a bot.
 1. **Timestamp:** The relative or absolute time that a message was sent.
 1. **Label:** Labels ChatBot messages as "AI."
 1. **Quick responses:** Programmable, clickable actions that allow users to quickly answer questions from the ChatBot.
 1. **Sources:** Cards that link to documentation or other external resources.
 When multiple sources are included, users can paginate through the different options.
 1. **Response actions:** Actions that allow users to interact with a bot message. these typically include providing feedback, copying, sharing, or reading aloud, but [custom message actions](/patternfly-ai/chatbot/messages#custom-message-actions) are also supported.

 ### Message bar

 To message the ChatBot, users can type directly into the message bar in the footer or click any included actions.

 <div class="ws-docs-content-img">
 ![Elements of a message bar, including input actions.](./img/message-bar-elements.svg)
 </div>

 1. **Attach button:** Allows users to upload files from their computer.
 1. **Use microphone button:** Supports speech recognition to allow users to use voice input.
 This feature is currently only available in Chrome and Safari.
 1. **Send button:** Allows users to send a typed message.
 This button should be disabled until a user has input text.

 When a user chooses to use speech input via the microphone button, the button will display an animation to indicate that the ChatBot is listening to the user (as shown in [this speech recognition example](/patternfly-ai/chatbot/ui#message-bar-with-speech-recognition-and-file-attachment)).
-To stop voice input, users will need to select the microphone button again.

 <div class="ws-docs-content-img">
 ![Active listening button in the message bar.](./img/listening.svg)